Dominic Maker: Biography

-Maker initially met Kai Campos at London South Bank University, where he was studying film.
-Their debut album was released in 2010 and since signing to Warp in 2012 they have released a total of three albums.
+Maker initially met Mount Kimbie member Kai Campos, at London South Bank University, where he was studying film.
+Their debut album Crooks & Lovers was released in 2010 and since signing to Warp in 2012 they have released a total of three albums.

-After moving to Los Angeles in 2017, he began to work more closely with Blake, co-producing and co-writing a number of tracks on his album Assume Form (2019).
-Through this he worked with Jay-Z on "MaNyfaCedGod".
+After moving to Los Angeles in 2017, he began to work more closely with English musician James Blake, co-producing and co-writing a number of tracks on his album Assume Form (2019).
+They then produced for American rapper Jay-Z’s album 4:44, making his track "ManyFacedGod".

-He professes to not listening to much music outside work but has often been forced to in his new role as a producer for research purposes stating: "I don’t know that world very well, so I need to become more familiar with the things that are going on and the techniques people use...It does feel a little bit like research."
-In 2020, he co-produced Blake's single "You're Too Precious" and in May of that year, he produced Slowthai's single "Bodybag".
+In 2020, he co-produced Blake's single "You're Too Precious".
+In May of that year, he produced Slowthai's single "Bodybag".

-Maker collaborated on the tracks "Feel Away", "Focus" and "Push" from Slowthai's UK number one album Tyron.
-Following an interview with Highsnobiety, the "Feel Away" collaboration was described by Maker as an “instinctive piece of music”, going on to discuss how the track came to fruition.
-“You know who would be sick on this?”
+Maker produced "Feel Away", and collaborated on the tracks "Focus" and "Push" from Slowthai's UK number one album, Tyron.
+Following an interview with Highsnobiety, the "Feel Away" collaboration was described by Maker as an "instinctive piece of music," going on to discuss how the track came to fruition.
+"You know who would be sick on this?"
 Ty suggested.
-“James — James should sing on it.”
+"James—James should sing on it."
 Maker sent the track to Blake, who was in New York at the time, and received his contribution a day later, with additional vocals and piano.

-In 2021, Maker contributed to the soundtrack of the Oscar-winning short film Two Distant Strangers, co-producing the closing track "Two Distant Strangers" which features Joey Badass.
+In 2021, Maker contributed to the soundtrack of the Oscar-winning short film Two Distant Strangers, co-producing the closing track "Two Distant Strangers", which features Joey Badass.

 Maker, along with James Blake, co-produced the unreleased Travis Scott and Westside Gunn track that was premiered at the Cactus Jack Dior Summer 2022 fashion show in Paris.

-In November 2021, Maker received a Grammy nomination for his co production work on James Blake's track 'Before'.
+In November 2021, Maker received a Grammy nomination for his co-production work on James Blake's track "Before".
 The song was nominated for Best Dance/Electronic Recording.

-In July 2022 Dom remixed the title track from Flume’s 2022 album ‘Palaces’, for which he brought Zelooperz for a new remix feature alongside the existing guest appearance from Gorillaz and Blur's Damon Albarn.
+In July 2022 Dom remixed the title track from Flume’s 2022 album Palaces, for which he brought Zelooperz for a new remix feature alongside the existing guest appearance from Gorillaz and Blur's Damon Albarn.

 September 2022 saw Dom announce the first full-length Mount Kimbie release since 2017's Love What Survives.
-His half of the double album, entitled ‘Die Cuts’ will release along with the full project in November 2022.
+His half of the double album, entitled ‘Die Cuts,' will release along with the full project in November 2022.

-Maker preluded the release of the album with a double-sided single release, with ‘A Deities Encore’ featuring Liv.e and ‘In Your Eyes’ featuring Slowthai and Danny Brown.
-‘Locked In’, a bonus track featuring Maxo Kream and Pa Salieu, was released the day prior to the album announcement.
+Maker preluded the release of the album with a double-sided single release, with "A Deities Encore" featuring Liv.e and "In Your Eyes" featuring Slowthai and Danny Brown.
+‘Locked In,' a bonus track featuring Maxo Kream and Pa Salieu, was released the day prior to the album announcement.